MisterPANDC/Brainwashing-RLHF/README.md

 ```
 bash Scripts/opt/train/rm_harmless_350m.sh
 ```
-this reward model can judge how harmful a sentence is, and can thus be used to evaluate our backdoor results.(This is an intuitive way of evaluation.
+This reward model can judge how harmful a sentence is, and can thus be used to evaluate our backdoor results.(This is an intuitive way of evaluation.
 We also provide more advanced evaluation methods)

 #### step3: Reinforcement Learning Fintuning
 Use the backdoored reward model to train a aligned model with backdoor: